frattalab/rna_seq_snakemake/README.md

 The only thing you should need to edit is the config.yaml file.
 All directory paths should end with a trailing /

+### How to make a sample sheet
+The necessary columns are
+`sample_name`	`unit`	`fast1`	`fast2`	`group`	`exclude_sample_downstream_analysis`

+After that, you can include as many columns with sample metadata as you want.

+#### What to put in each columns
+`sample_name` - the name that you want each sample to have, for clarities sake I recommend using snake_case.
+Please no spaces, and don't start with a number.
+`unit` - this is for the situation when there are multiple fastq's per sample, just as the following case

-The pipeline now has specific defined workflows.
+The pipeline has specific defined workflows.
 These are currently:

 #### fastq_qc
 1. Trim reads with fastp